HOW MUCH DOES A TV COMMERCIAL COST?

 - Animation – Even with the assistance of computers, animation is still a painstaking, hand-made art

-- Jingles – musicians, producer/arranger, singers, studio, engineer – all have to be paid
+- Jingles – want your own jingle?
+Musicians, producer/arranger, singers, studio, engineer – all have to be paid

-- A popular song – the more popular, the more expensive.
-Hits can cost from tens to hundreds of thousands of dollars
+- A popular song – the more popular, the more expensive, and the harder to acquire the rights.
+Hits can cost from tens to hundreds of thousands of dollars per ad.

 Vehicles, stunts, closed streets, traffic control, helicopters, boats, animals and handlers, sets, props, pyrotechnics.
 We’ve filmed them all.
 Even children and animals!
 But everything has a cost.